-MMS Bulletin #144 Leaving no one behind - Reflections on the UN-Agenda 2030 The health financing reform of the Lao People's Democratic Republic (PDR) Social Health Protection for all - Leaving no one behind?
+MMS Bulletin #144 Leaving no one behind - Réflexions sur l'agenda 2030 des ONU The health financing reform of the Lao People's Democratic Republic (PDR) Social Health Protection for all - Leaving no one behind?

-By Jean-Marc Thomé and Monika Christofori-Khadka, Daniel Yu Sekeun The Government of the Lao People's Democratic Republic (PDR) took a bold decision in 2016 to expand countrywide and largely subsidize the existing different social health protection schemes targeting the large informal sector including poor people, pregnant women and children and unite them into one national health insurance.
+De Jean-Marc Thomé et Monika Christofori-Khadka, Daniel Yu Sekeun The Government of the Lao People's Democratic Republic (PDR) took a bold decision in 2016 to expand countrywide and largely subsidize the existing different social health protection schemes targeting the large informal sector including poor people, pregnant women and children and unite them into one national health insurance.